 Registered Engineering Technologist (R.E.T.)

-A professional who, through academic training and experience in the application of engineering or scientific principles, is capable of assuming responsibility and exercising independent judgment in the practice of engineering technology or applied science technology.
+A professional who, through academic training and experience in the application of engineering or scientific principles, is capable of assuming responsibility and exercising independent judgment in engineering or applied science technology practices.

 *Please note, the R.E.T. designation is no longer offered by ASET.